-Gather Filter Learn Test Session 1 Session 2 Session 3 Session 4 onwards After the first time you have After the 2 nd or 3 rd Give yourself a variety of As you approach your exam revised a topic you should time you have revised activities and change where date you should be spending not need to do any further a topic you should not you work from time to time. more and more time on the 'gathering' need to do any further Don't forget to revise with testing stage and making the 'filtering' friends sometimes too. tests more challenging.
-20% of your time 30% of your time 30% of your time 20% of your time You will need: Reduce the amount of Use these strategies to learn Low stakes testing Exercise books information you have the information so that you Easy, quick quizzes which test Revision down to essential can recall it easily. small pieces of knowledge. guides/checklists (see parts of the · This works well for simple the section on the knowledge.
-You can Look/cover/write/check facts, dates, key words or school website) do this by: important formulae.
-You Questions you have Read and repeat information must complete some low tackled during lessons Creating mind maps or for 2-3 minutes, do stakes testing within 24 Old assessments you flash cards. something else for 10 hours of revising a topic to have completed minutes and then try to anchor learning in your Creating Crib sheets - recreate from memory. memory.
-Before you start, rank the these are like pages topics you need to cover from a revision guide Complete exam/assessment High stakes testing from most to least with all the essential questions and then go back These are longer exam style confidence.
-Begin with the information. and self-mark.
-Fill in the gaps questions which apply topics lowest on the list. \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ in a different coloured pen. knowledge as you would Writing 'perfect' exam Revise the bits you missed have to in the exam.
-Read through and become answers from your again.
-These should be completed familiar with the notes. within 48-72 hours of revising information that you need Making your own a topic and then repeated regularly to keep your to know in order to be Making your own knowledge organiser revision 'fresh'. successful. or summary sheet of Tevision nesin.
-Internation and the the topics.
-Identify any bits of the topics. knowledge you have missing and go to see your teacher to help fill this gap.
-Gathering is NOT REVISION; word for word is not filtering Silent.
+Gather → Filter → Learn → Test Session 1 Session 2 Session 3 Session 4 onwards After the first time you After the 2nd or 3rd time Give yourself a variety of As you approach your have revised a topic, you you have revised a topic, activities and change exam date you should be should not need to do you should not need to where you work from spending more and more any further 'gathering' do any further 'filtering' time to time.
+Don't time on the testing stage forget to revise with and making the tests 200/ 25 200/ - f friends sometimes too. more challenging.
+20% of your time You will need: 30% of your time 30% of your time 20% of your time Reduce the amount of Use these strategies to Low stakes testing Exercise books information you have learn the information so Easy, quick quizzes which Revision down to essential parts that you can recall it test small pieces of guides/checklists (see of the knowledge.
+You easily. knowledge.
+This works the section on the can do this by: well for simple facts, school website) Look/cover/write/check dates, key words or Questions you have Creating mind maps or important formulae.
+You tackled during flash cards.
+Read and repeat must complete some low lessons Curation Cuit also ata information for 2-3 stakes testing within 24 Old assessments you Creating Crib sheets - minutes, do something hours of revising a topic have completed these are like pages from else for 10 minutes and to anchor learning in a revision guide with all then try to recreate from your memory.
+Before you start, rank the essential memory.
+11:-14-144: the topics you need to information.
+High stakes testing cover from most to least laterities (a suffered) average Complete These are longer exam confidence.
+Begin with Writing 'perfect' exam exam/assessment style questions which the topics lowest on the answers from your notes. questions and then go apply knowledge as you list.
+Ad-1-i back and self-mark.
+Fill would have to in the Making your own in the gaps in a different exam.
+Read through and knowledge organiser or coloured pen.
+Revise the The second sould be become familiar with the summary sheet of the bits you missed again.
+These should be information that you topics. completed within 48-72 need to know in order to hours of revising a topic be successful. and then repeated regularly to keep your Identify any bits of revision 'fresh'. knowledge you have missing and go to see your teacher to help fill this gap.
+Gathering is NOT REVISION; don't Copying out information word for Silent.
 No support.
-Timed. don't spend ages on this or learning. stage.
-I .
-1
+Timed. spend ages on this stage. spend ages on this stage. word is not filtering or learning.